Songkran is Thailand’s most popular festival and possibly the biggest water fight in the world. What are your plans for Songkran 2023?

 What is Songkran?

-Songkran Festival starts on 13th April.
+Songkran Festival starts on the 13th of April 2023.
 In some areas of Thailand, it only lasts for three days, the 13th, 14th and 15th, and in other areas, it lasts for seven days.

 Songkran is not only Thailand’s most famous festival but it’s also one of the most important events on the Buddhist calendar.
 The event marks the beginning of the traditional Thai new year.

 What is the meaning of Songkran?

 The festival originated centuries ago as a purification rite, in both a physical and spiritual sense.
 Temples, Buddha images, and houses were tidied and cleaned as a way to clear away negative influences.
 Traditional celebrations involved a gentle sprinkling of scented water.

 Over the years, Songkran like many other centuries-old festivals has become commercial.
 Water guns, water activities, and bright-coloured Hawaiian shirts (more on these later) are on sale in shops weeks before the event.

 Songkran has become arguably the biggest water fight in the world.
 The throwing of water has become a huge part of the celebration over the past two decades everywhere in Thailand, so don’t be surprised if you get splashed with water from every angle via a host of brightly-coloured water guns, buckets and anything else that can hold water.

 How will Songkran 2023 be celebrated in Phuket?